 Chocolate milk: for many, it was a simple pleasure growing up, an afternoon treat to be enjoyed on occasion.
 For others, an indulgence enjoyed regularly into adulthood.
-But even those who haven’t downed a glass of chocolate milk since childhood can appreciate the drink when it gets some booze thrown in.
-Enter the Leche Mexicana, or Mexican Milk, from spirit ambassador Armando Zapata, a rich and creamy concoction that’s sure to please even the most “mature” of palates.
+But even those who haven’t downed a glass of chocolate milk since childhood can appreciate the drink when it has some booze thrown in.
+Enter the Leche Mexicana, or Mexican Milk, from spirit ambassador Armando Zapata.
+It’s a rich and creamy concoction that’s sure to please even the most “mature” of palates.

-Tequila, crème de cacao, and half-and-half may seem an unorthodox combination, but the drink does have precedent.
+Tequila, creme de cacao, and half-and-half may seem an unorthodox combination, but the drink does have precedent.
 Replace the tequila with some brandy, swap the half-and-half for cream and tweak the proportions, you have yourself an iconic cocktail, the Brandy Alexander, itself an offshoot of the gin-based drink, the Alexander.
-Besides, the Leche Mexicana stands on its own accords, with blanco tequila making for a brighter, lighter drink, though one still rich and creamy.
+Besides, the Leche Mexicana stands on its own accords, with blanco tequila creating a brighter, lighter drink, though one still rich and creamy.

 While the recipe calls for a blanco tequila, the other ingredients are robust enough to stand up to aged tequilas.
-Something like a reposado (aged less than a year) or an añejo (aged more than a year but less than three) can bring an extra level of depth and boldness to the drink, and bring it more in line with something like a Brandy Alexander.
-However, stick to tequila—trading it for something like mezcal will bring an odd smokiness and earth to the drink, potentially muddying it.
+Something like a reposado or an añejo can provide an extra level of depth and boldness to the drink, and bring it more in line with a cocktail like a Brandy Alexander.
+However, do stick to tequila.
+Because trading it for, say, mezcal will bring an odd smokiness and earth to the drink, potentially muddying it.

-A sweet and frothy libation, the Leche Mexicana is most appropriate as an after dinner treat or nightcap.
-Though the recipe doesn’t call for a garnish, dusting the top with a little freshly ground nutmeg adds a nice touch, and a bit of orange zest amplifies the tequila elements.
+A sweet and frothy libation, the Leche Mexicana is most appropriate as an after-dinner treat or nightcap.
+Though the recipe doesn’t call for a garnish, dusting the top with freshly ground nutmeg adds a nice touch, and a bit of orange zest amplifies the tequila elements.
 Similarly, any sort of smaller glassware can be used, but using a coupe or Nick & Nora glass imbues the drink with extra elegance.

-Add the tequila, crème de cacao and half-and-half to a shaker with ice and shake until well-chilled.
+Add the creme de cacao, tequila and half-and-half into a shaker with ice and shake until well-chilled.